slateci/slate-catalog/incubator/osg-frontier-squid/README.md

 • Squid Cache Disk Usage Limit

 This branch utilizes local storage as a persistent volume. **Please see the limitations section before attempting to deploy**.
 The node must have a local volume mounted before deployment.
-The helm release chart does not currently parametrize the volume mount location, so it must match exactly.
+The helm release chart has an option `CacheMount` that must exactly match the path on the node where the volume will be mounted.
 This helm chart deploys a Persistent volume to be scheduled on a Node with the key `storage=local`, and a Persistent Volume Claim to bind the application to use that volume to store cache data.
+The persistent volume and persistent volume claim are templated to deploy at exactly the size requested for the disk usage of the cache, to minimize wasted disk space.

 ## Application ##
 Frontier Squid is an HTTP cache, providing *quick access to recently downloaded data*.